Thursday, December 31, 2015

 When Kate goes to bed that night, the clock strikes midnight and suddenly it rewinds time and we find we are back in the department store and Kate is getting up from having fainted.
 She is very confused and doesn't understand why this has happened to her again.
 Everyone around her is also confused and a shopper asks if this kind of thing happens to her all the time and she says it happened to her yesterday on Christmas Eve, and now today, on Christmas!
 But it's not Christmas!
 It's Christmas Eve!
 But how can that be when Christmas Eve was yesterday?
 Kate goes on her date again with Miles and asks if they've ever met and he says no.

 And such the formula goes on and on.
 At first she is stuck on trying to get her ex back, but realizes he has moved on and is planning to propose to his new girlfriend (who was a high school sweetheart) and she realizes that Miles would be good for her and she really likes him.
 She also learns to be a better person and more patient.
 One of my favorite scenes involves her getting to know her neighbor, Margine, an elderly woman who loves to bake.
-For several of these "days" we see Margine brining a fruitcake to Kate and wanting to talk but Kate is either rude to her or just thanks her quickly and goes inside.
+For several of these "days" we see Margine bringing a fruitcake to Kate and wanting to talk, but Kate is either rude to her or just thanks her quickly and goes inside.
 Finally, on one "day" she takes the time to thank Margine and ask her for the recipe and Margine brings her into her HUGE apartment which is gorgeous and takes her into her kitchen where she learns how to bake.
 Remember in Groundhog Day when Bill Murray learned French and how to play the piano over the course of his days?
 Well, in this movie she learns to bake intricate cakes and cookies (and ends up with a gingerbread house).

 Through her 12 days of Christmas Eve, she makes friends with a woman who is helping her boyfriend string up lights and learns she wants him to propose to her, so she tells the boyfriend to make lights that will spell out "Marry Me."
-She also sets up her neighbor with Jim, one of the shoppers who is always there to help her up from the floor everytime a new "day" starts and she is back in the department store.
+She also sets up her neighbor with Jim, one of the shoppers who is always there to help her up from the floor every time a new "day" starts and she is back in the department store.
 And then there was a weird storyline I don't get: she thinks Toby, the guy she almost thought was her blind date knows what's happening to her but I don't know if he did or not.
-She befriends him too and gives him a makeover and takes off his glasses (supposedly it works on guys too if you take off their glasses and they're much better looking! :::rollseyes:::: Personally, I didn't think it was his glasses, it was his stupid haircut!)
+She befriends him too and gives him a makeover and takes off his glasses (supposedly it works on guys too if you take off their glasses and they're much better looking! :::rollseyes:::: Personally, I didn't think it was his glasses, it was his stupid haircut!).
 She sets him up with her friend who can't keep a guy.
 Kate also bonds with her stepmom.

 One thing that irked me about this movie was that Kate was so desperate not to be alone on Christmas and for the rest of her life that she needed to get back with her ex.
 In fact, we learned her ex broke up with her after her mom died (ouch!) because he said that she was more in love with being with someone than with him and she was so set on not being like her father who was going to be alone (even though he did eventually remarry).
 I just hate these movies when the woman has to have a man in her life.
 Jesus, grow a pair!